jackbrighton/cp-pmp-docs/add-pmp-content-to-a-program-page.md

 You can also assign the query to both a Category and a Program, and it will appear on both pages.

+##Hit "Save Settings" and your query is set up

+You can check the Program page to make sure the query is pulling the kind of stories you want.

 ##Caveats

-Queries set up in this way probably won't pull in PMP content right away.
+* These queries probably won't pull in PMP content right away.
 Content may begin to appear within 3 hours, but don't be alarmed if it takes up to a day.

-Once the query is up and working, it should pull any fresh PMP content that matches the query about once an hour.
+* Once the query is up and working, it should pull any fresh PMP content that matches the query about once an hour.

-You can publish PMP content instantly on Program, Category, Tag, and Topic pages by using the [Find Content method of Pulling PMP content into Core Publisher](/pulling-pmp-content-into-core-publisher.md).
+* If you want to publish PMP content instantly on Program, Category, Tag, and Topic pages by using the [Find Content method of Pulling PMP content into Core Publisher](/pulling-pmp-content-into-core-publisher.md).